-The audited consolidated financial statements of the Group for the years ended 31 December 2010 and 2009 together with the relevant notes to the financial statements of the Group can be found on pages 49 to 128 of the annual report of the Company for the year ended 31 December 2010.
+The audited consolidated financial statements of the Group for the years ended 31 December 2010, 2009 and 2008 together with the relevant notes to the financial statements of the Group can be found on pages 49 to 128 of the annual report of the Company for the year ended 31 December 2010, pages 22 to 79 of the annual report of the Company for the year ended 31 December 2009 and pages 23 to 87 of the annual report of the Company for the Company for the year ended 31 December 2009.

-The audited consolidated financial statements of the Group for the three years ended 31 December 2010, 2009 and 2008 were audited by PricewaterhouseCoopers, Certified Public Accountants.
-PricewaterhouseCoopers had issued qualified opinion on the audited consolidated financial statements of the Group for the year ended 31 December 2008 in respect of certain former subsidiaries of the Group.
-These subsidiaries had been disposed of during the year ended 31 December 2008.
-No qualified opinion has been issued by PricewaterhouseCoopers on the audited consolidated financial statements of the Group for the years ended 31 December 2010 and 2009.
+The consolidated financial statements of the Group for the three years ended 31 December 2010, 2009 and 2008 were audited by PricewaterhouseCoopers, Certified Public Accountants.
+PricewaterhouseCoopers issued qualified opinion on the consolidated financial statements of the Group for the year ended 31 December 2008 in respect of certain former subsidiaries of the Group.
+These subsidiaries were disposed of during the year ended 31 December 2008.
+No qualified opinion was issued by PricewaterhouseCoopers on the consolidated financial statements of the Group for the years ended 31 December 2008.
+No qualified opinion was issued by PricewaterhouseCoopers on the consolidated financial statements of the Group for the years ended 31 December 2009 and 2010.